MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 It's common to deploy workloads in multiple environments, such as development and production.
 Through infrastructure-as-code, you can accelerate the deployment by reusing the code and reduce time to market.
 Infrastructure-as-code can help avoid unintentional deployments such as deploying the incorrect SKU.
 First-party services such as Azure Resource Manager and Azure Bicep, or third-party services such as Terraform and Pulumi are common infrastructure-as-code options.

+DevOps practices for deploying applications can be applied in IoT solutions, using the same concepts of build and release pipelines to different environments.
+To learn more, see Please [Use a DevOps pipeline to deploy a predictive maintenance solution](/azure/architecture/example-scenario/predictive-maintenance/iot-predictive-maintenance).

 Coupled with Azure Policy, you can be sure that deployments follow Well-Architected framework guidance.

 ### Cloud Governance